 Civilians in the capital were forced to donate again; plus the cold weather, starvation, and plague, large numbers of people suffered and lost their lives.

 After seeing Song couldn’t give them any more money, Jin’s army rushed into the capital, captured the entire royal family and officials, robbed and destroyed large amounts of treasures, and burnt down countless houses.

 Then they enslaved over 100,000 of Song’s skilled people and left.

 Reestablishment of A Smaller Song Empire

-After hearing Jin had the emperors as hostages, the Song’s army was constrained and had to change the strategy.
+After hearing Jin had the emperors as hostages, Song’s army was constrained and had to change its strategy.

 Zhao Gou, the prince who volunteered as the hostage before, was the only royal member that was not in the capital when that disaster happened.

 So he had the opportunity to escape to a safe place and organize all the Song’s armies.
 He used these resources and established another government in southern China also named Song, but with a much smaller territory.